Artistic Director

 Mana Ogawa

-Ballet | Contemporary | Jazz | Pilates Instructor
+Ballet | Contemporary | Jazz | Lyrical | Pilates Practitioner

 Mana Ogawa is a highly accomplished and multi-talented dance educator and movement specialist, with professional training in both classical ballet and contemporary dance at the New Zealand School of Dance and Sydney Dance Company before dancing professionally as an independent artist.